How to Install an RV Outlet at Home

 In addition to the outlet you will some other materials:

-- Wire.
-A GFCI will need 12-2 wire, a 30 amp outlet requires 10-2, wire and a 50 amp outlet will need 8-3 wire.
+- Wire: A GFCI will need 12-2 wire, a 30 amp outlet requires 10-2, wire and a 50 amp outlet will need 6-3 wire.
 All of these need a ground in them as well.

-- Wire staples appropriately sized for the wire.
+- Wire Staples: Make sure they are appropriately sized for the wire.

-- Cable clamps as necessary for metal boxes and the electrical panel; #12 and #10 wire will do fine with a ½" clamp, while the #8 wire for the 50 amp outlet will need a ¾" clamp.
+- Cable Clamps: Use these as necessary for metal boxes and the electrical panel; #12 and #10 wire will do fine with a ½" clamp, while the #8 wire for the 50 amp outlet will need a ¾" clamp.

-- A new breaker for your electrical panel, designed for your specific panel and sized according to the outlet being used, whether 20, 30, or 50 amps.
+- A New Breaker for Your Electrical Panel: Make sure your new breaker is designed for your specific panel and sized according to the outlet being used, whether 20, 30, or 50 amps.
 The label inside your box will likely list what brand and style of breaker you need.
 A 20 or 30 amp breaker will be "single pole" (it has just one handle and one spot for wire), while a 50 amp breaker must be "double pole" (it has two handles, connected, and two spots for wire to go to).

 The electrical box and cover plates are a little complicated; read the next section before buying one.